Alberta Record

 Bill 53 — Compassionate Intervention Act: New Involuntary Treatment Framework for Substance Use and Addiction

-Establishes a new provincial framework for involuntary assessment and treatment of adults and minors with severe substance use or addiction issues deemed likely to cause harm, replacing the Protection of Children Abusing Drugs Act.
+Establishes a new provincial framework for involuntary assessment and treatment of adults and minors with severe substance use or addiction, replacing the Protection of Children Abusing Drugs Act.

 What changed